gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 - Considered as a go to option, but it does require scripting and configuration work
 - Access configuration is somewhat cryptic
 - SSL options often not as streamlined as with Let's Encrypt
-- CDN often configured separatelly
+- CDN often configured separately

 ![Noooooo](/noooooo.jpeg)